larsrickert/discord-player-plus/docs/api/core.md

     source: string;
     /**
      * Whether this engine is responsible for searching/streaming the given query.
-     * If not available engines are responsible for a user query, YouTube will be automatically selected.
+     * If no available engines are responsible for a user query, YouTube will be used.
      */
     isResponsible(
       query: string,